HuotChu/ArrayForLua/README.md

 ArrayForLua
 ===================

-# This is a collection of Array methods for working with tables and arrays in Lua.
+This is a collection of Array methods for working with tables and arrays in Lua.

-> Roblox Developers: Starting on GitHub...
+> Roblox Developers: To use, start here on GitHub...
 > - Click on **Array.lua**
 > - Click the **Raw** button
 > - Press <kbd>Ctrl+A</kbd> to Select All then <kbd>Ctrl+C</kbd> to Copy the code